-OIA Reference Date of Complaint plaint Summary of Complaint Why the complaint was dismissed Name of Councillor Number Section 150DZ(1)(a) Section 150DZ(1)(b) Section 150DZ(1)(c) Section 150DZ(2) January 2022.
-On that basis, and on considering local government principles that relate to transparent decision-making, the released information was not considered confidential to the local government.
-C/22/00107 22 February 2022 It was alleged a councillor A had engaged in misconduct by: a) making misleading comments about another councillor B's statements in a council meeting b) making comments intended to discredit reporting and scrutiny of council decisions.
-The OIA dismissed this matter pursuant to section 150X(a)(ii) of the Local Government Act 2009 as the conduct does not raise a reasonable suspicion of inappropriate conduct or misconduct.
-Not Available C/22/00081 8 February 2022 It was alleged that a councillor was undemocratic and did not understand what was good for a division of the electorate and that the councillor used council resources to attempt to discredit other councillors.
-The OIA dismissed this matter pursuant to section 150X(a)(ii) of the Local Government Act 2009 (the Act) on the basis that the referral did not raise a reasonable suspicion of inappropriate conduct or misconduct.
-The communication, which had been referred by the local government under Chapter 5A Division 2 of the Act, appeared to be more in the nature of an expression of political opposition than a councillor conduct complaint.
-The author subsequently confirmed that the communication had not been intended as a complaint.
-Not Available C/22/00080 8 February 2022 It was said that a councillor treated the local government as a personal fief, had introduced a negative culture and detrimental policies, had not delivered on election promises, allowed council staff to The OIA dismissed this matter pursuant to section 150X(a)(ii) of the Local Government Act 2009 (the Act) on the basis that the conduct does not raise a reasonable Not Available
+OIA Reference Number Date of Complaint Section 150DZ(1)(a) Summary of Complaint Section 150DZ(1)(b) Why the complaint was dismissed Section 150DZ(1)(c) Name of Councillor Section 150DZ(2) a) making misleading comments about another councillor B's statements in a council meeting b) making comments intended to discredit reporting and scrutiny of council decisions.
+C/22/00081 8 February 2022 It was alleged that a councillor was undemocratic and did not understand what was good for a division of the electorate and that the councillor used council resources to attempt to discredit other councillors.
+Act 2009 (the Act) on the basis that the referral did not raise a reasonable suspicion Not Available C/22/00080 8 February 2022 It was said that a councillor treated the local government as a personal fief, had introduced a negative culture and detrimental policies, had not delivered on election promises, allowed council staff to collude with developers and allowed council resources to be diverted on discrediting critics.
+The OIA dismissed this matter pursuant to section 150X(a)(ii) of the Local Government Act 2009 (the Act) on the basis that the conduct does not raise a reasonable suspicion of inappropriate conduct or misconduct on the part of a councillor.
+Not Available